diversen/coscms/README.md

 	composer update

-Create an apache2 host (it should also work with other web servers)
+Create an apache2 host

 	./coscli.sh apache2 --en yoursite.com

 Install:

-    ./coscli prompt-install --in
+    ./coscli.sh prompt-install --in

 You will need a: